Kilkenny: City status

+In 2002, under the Local Government Act 2001, the former five county boroughs were redesignated as cities.
+At the same time, the historic city status of Kilkenny was acknowledged in law.
+When this legislation was being debated, local TDs Phil Hogan and John McGuinness successfully lobbied that Kilkenny could continue to be referred to as a "city".
+Accordingly, a clause was added to the 2001 bill:

+It remains both common and permissible in law to describe Kilkenny as a city; section 10(6) of the 2001 Act, as amended by the 2014 Act, provides that "the continued use of the description city in relation to Kilkenny, to the extent that that description was used before 1 January 2002 and is not otherwise inconsistent with this Act".

+As of 2014, Kilkenny does not have an administration separate from the county.
+However, under Local Government Reform Act 2014, the municipal district is distinctly acknowledged as "the Municipal District of Kilkenny City".

 Landmarks

 Kilkenny's architectural heritage is represented through a number of historical buildings and landmarks.
 Kilkenny is a well-preserved medieval town and is dominated by both Kilkenny Castle and St. Canice's Cathedral and round tower.

 Surviving examples of the city's medieval architecture include Kilkenny Castle and parts of the Kilkenny City Walls.
 These walls define the extent, layout and status of the medieval town.
 The town grew from a monastic settlement to a thriving Norman merchant town in the Middle Ages.
-Saint Canice's Cathedral and round tower are an example of the monastic settlement.
+St. Canice's Cathedral and round tower are an example of the monastic settlement.
 Rothe House on Parliament Street is an example of an Elizabethan merchant townhouse located on the only completely surviving burgage plot in Ireland.
 It also features a restored 17th-century garden on an area of half an acre behind the house, complete with herbs, vegetables and an orchard.

 The black stone with decorative white fossils that forms the backbone of many of Kilkenny's fine buildings was quarried locally, particularly from the quarry located 1.6 km south of the town on the R700.
-Kilkenny Marble was used for the plinth of the new tomb of Richard III in Leicester Cathedral in England.
+Kilkenny marble was used for the plinth of the new tomb of Richard III in Leicester Cathedral in England.

-Visitor attractions in Kilkenny and its environs include Kilkenny Castle and Gardens including the Butler Gallery, St. Canice's Cathedral and round tower, Rothe House and Garden, Shee Alms House, Kilkenny Courthouse, St. Mary's Cathedral, Kilkenny City Hall, the Dominican Black Abbey, St. John's Church, Butler House, Kilkenny 'Slips' and St. Francis Abbey Brewery.
+Visitor attractions in Kilkenny and its environs include Kilkenny Castle and Gardens including the Butler Gallery, St. Canice's Cathedral and round tower, Rothe House and Garden, Shee Alms House, Kilkenny Courthouse, St. Mary's Cathedral, The Tholsel, the Dominican Black Abbey, St. John's Church, Butler House, Kilkenny 'Slips' and St. Francis Abbey Brewery.
 Gardens include the Castle Rose Garden, Rothe House Garden, the Famine Memorial Garden and the garden of Butler House.

 In the county other attractions include Kells Priory, Jerpoint Abbey, Dunmore Caves, Woodstock Estate and Jenkinstown Park.

-Local Kilkenny Marble or Black Marble was used to decorate many of the city's buildings, and Kilkenny referred to the "Marble City" for this reason.
+Local Kilkenny marble or black marble was used to decorate many of the city's buildings, and Kilkenny referred to the "Marble City" for this reason.